yaoyao-liu/yaoyao-liu.github.io/openings.md

 ## Postdocs

-Thanks for your interest in joining my research group and collaborating with me.
 I am actively seeking a postdoc through the [iSchool Postdoctoral Research Associate Program](https://ischool.illinois.edu/research/postdoctoral-researchers).

 #### Guidelines
 - The applicant must have **completed requirements for their Ph.D.** prior to **July 1, 2025**.